pyinvoke/invoke/sites/docs/concepts/configuration.rst

 Introduction
 ============

-Invoke offers a fully fleshed out configuration mechanism allowing you to configure both its core behavior (and that of your tasks) via a hierarchy of configuration files, environment variables, :doc:`task namespaces
-</concepts/namespaces>` and CLI flags.
+Invoke offers a multifaceted configuration mechanism allowing you to configure both core behavior and that of your tasks, via a hierarchy of configuration files, environment variables, :doc:`task namespaces </concepts/namespaces>` and CLI flags.

-The end result of configuration seeking, loading, parsing & merging, is a `.Config` object, which behaves like a (nested) Python dictionary.
-Invoke references this object when it runs (determining the default behavior of methods like `.Context.run`) and exposes it to users' tasks as `.Context.config` and as shorthand attribute access on the `.Context` itself.
+The end result of configuration seeking, loading, parsing & merging is a `.Config` object, which behaves like a (nested) Python dictionary.
+Invoke references this object when it runs (determining the default behavior of methods like `.Context.run`) and exposes it to users' tasks as `.Context.config` or as shorthand attribute access on the `.Context` itself.

 .. _config-hierarchy: